xieweiAlex/English_Learning/words/2023/words-May.md

-vasodilation.
+Some people say economics are **subservient** to politics. -

+rubber hit the road
+**vasodilation**.

-He's a lowlife.
+He's a **lowlife**.

-negativity is the path to positivity.
+> negativity is the path to positivity.
-the tolerance and acceptance of negative experience that leads to the positive experience.
+> the tolerance and acceptance of negative experience that leads to the positive experience.

 > transitive dependencies